YingruWuGit/HiCKey/README.md

 # Normalization

-HiCKey requires normalized Hi-C matrix, that the effect of power law decay removed.
+HiCKey requires normalized HiC matrix, that the effect of power law decay removed.
 Usually the observed over expected precedure is preferred, as many Hi-C datasets are released in this form.
 Otherwise we suggest a simple normalization method.
+Let ```math
-Let Y = y_{ij} be raw reads, apply x_{ij} = y_{ij}/(|i-j|^a) to do the transform. the parameter 'a' should be estimated from elements close to the main diagonal where most of the power law effect pronounced.
+Y = y_{ij}``` be raw reads, apply x_{ij} = y_{ij}/(|i-j|^a) to do the transform. the parameter 'a' should be estimated from elements close to the main diagonal where most of the power law effect pronounced.

 # Arguments setting